Ahmad-alsanie/design-patterns/src/main/java/com/sanie/creational/factory/FACTORY.md

 - Abstract Factory: Provides an interface for creating families of related or dependent objects without specifying their concrete classes.

 ### Scenario
-Consider a web application for a job portal where different types of users, like job seekers and employers, can register.
+Consider a web application for a job portal where different types of users, like job-seekers and employers, can register.

 Each type of user has different properties and behaviors.